 The drop to 9.7 percent in France is a significant development ahead of the 2017 presidential elections that could see the rise of far-right candidate Marine Le Pen.
 According to analyst Howard Archer of IHS Global Insight, more jobs "are key if eurozone consumers are to make a solid contribution to growth over the coming months.

 "A concern going forward is that heightened political uncertainty could weigh down on business confidence and lead to [more] caution over employment and investment," he said.

 The unemployment rate in the eurozone has been declining since mid-2013 as a post-crisis economic recovery has taken hold and more people - particularly women and older workers - have joined the workforce.
 But improvement has been slow, with the economy still short of the 7.5-percent rate before the 2007-08 financial crash.

 Though the "labor market recovery has regained some pace ... the rate of unemployment is still high and recent developments are consistent with pretty slow wage growth," warned Daniel Christen of Capital Economics.

-Unemployment rates continue to vary widely across individual EU countries.
-The Czech Republic’s 3.8 percent beat out the EU's largest economy Germany (4.1 percent) for the lowest figure in October.
+Unemployment rates continue to vary widely across individual EU countries in and out of the eurozone.
+The Czech Republic’s 3.8 percent, for example, beat out the EU's largest economy Germany (4.1 percent) for the lowest figure in October.